-The first base side really catches the sun and afternoon games on this side are unpleasantly hot as early as spring training.
-Throughout the height of summer games start later in the evening, but I would still avoid that side of the stadium if possible.
-The home team takes the third-base side and this area is in shade much earlier.
+The first base side really catches the sun and afternoon games and are unpleasantly hot as early as spring training.
+Throughout the height of summer, games start later in the evening but I would still avoid that side of the stadium if possible.
+The home team takes the third base side and this area is in the shade much earlier.
 The right field general admission seats are also shaded much earlier than the left field seats if you choose to sit in the outfield.

-After the game, you can take a very casual stroll to Sincheon - about 5 minutes walk heading left from the baseball stadium.
+After the game, you can take a very casual stroll to Sincheon - about a five minute walk heading left from the baseball stadium.
 The very nearest hotels to the stadium are here.
 They are mostly "love motels," but there are some that are easier to book in advance and check-in prior to midnight.
-If you do get stuck without accommodation, love motels are a life-saver - usually mid-range prices, all the amenities, super-clean and there's always a room available.
+If you do get stuck without an accommodation, love motels are a life-saver - usually mid-range prices, all the amenities, super-clean and there's always a room available.

 Sincheon is another one of Seoul's very organized and contained nightlife districts - there are just a lot more batting cages open until the early hours of the morning in Sincheon than in other places.
 And there's a lot more batting cages catering to left-handed hitters than elsewhere in the city.
 Restaurants and bars are open until very late in Sincheon and there are a lot of them.
 The streets are still full at 2am on a Friday night.

 There is also another baseball merchandise shop on Olympic-ro when walking toward Sincheon from the stadium.

 The Doosan fans at Jamsil are very welcoming and very happy to teach strangers the chants and songs to join in the cheering.

 When Doosan are playing at home, the team and the fans take the third base side.

 Doosan fans are very knowledgable about their team and hold strong opinions on the actions of management.